 Ms Mastroianni is an experienced Director and CEO with expertise in strategic and operational planning, mergers, financial and risk management, corporate governance and change management.
 Ms Mastroianni is currently the Group CEO of UOW Enterprises, a global education company which is a subsidiary of the University of Wollongong.

-Ms Mastroianni leads an international team of highly skilled professionals with operations both locally (UOW College) and offshore in Dubai (University of Wollongong in Dubai) and Hong Kong (CCCU).
+Ms Mastroianni leads an international team of highly skilled professionals with operations both locally (UOW College) and offshore in Dubai (University of Wollongong in Dubai) and Hong Kong.
 She has extensive service industry experience including maritime, health, retirement and aged care sectors.

 Ms Mastroianni holds a Bachelor and Master of Commerce, is a Fellow of CPA Australia, Assoc.
 Fellow of AIM and a Graduate of the Australian Institute of Company Directors.
-Ms Mastroianni is a Director of the Illawarra Shoalhaven Health District Board and the Audit and Risk Committee, and a Member of Community Alliance Credit Union Audit Committee.
-Ms Mastroianni was the former member of Wollongong Catholic Dioceses Finance Council and Chair of the Retirement Village Ministerial Advisory Council.
+Ms Mastroianni is a Director of the Illawarra Shoalhaven Health District Board and the Audit and Risk Committee and Planning Committee, a member of Wollongong Catholic Dioceses Finance Council and Audit and Risk Committee and a member of Community Alliance Credit Union Audit Committee.
+Ms Mastroianni was the former Chair of the Retirement Village Ministerial Advisory Council.

 BA (Bus), GAICD